1. Cruise along the Blue Ridge Parkway

 Various, , 28801

-A few must try choices include Chai Pani (fantastic award winning Indian cuisine), Vinnie's (authentic Italian food), Nine Mile (unique Caribbean inspired fare), Plant (upscale vegan fare), and Blue Dream (unique UK style curry house).
+A few must try gems include Chai Pani (fantastic award-winning Indian street cuisine), Vinnie's (authentic NY style Italian), Nine Mile (unique Caribbean inspired fare), Plant (upscale vegan fare), and Blue Dream (unique UK style curry house).
 For the best views in town, head over to the Blue Ridge Artisanal Buffet at the Omni Park Grove Inn.

 Don't forget about all the wonderful independent coffeeshops.
 The best include High Five (best bagels in town), City Bakery (amazing croissants), All Day Darling (delicious muffins and Danish), and Sweeten Creek (serves coffee from the "Roaster of the Year").